Blond Angel case: Unity and diversity in European media

-Daniel Bonvoisin's qualitative observation was similar: most European media were content with a simplistic treatment based on agency dispatches and stereotypes.
-In his view, their convergence around a relatively uniform theme was indicative of the generalization across the continent of the same image of the Romani, who had become a European-wide reprobate.
-In his view, this trend was in line with the hardening of political discourse on these minorities: a climate devoid of nuance encouraged the press to relay rumors with a single voice.
+Bonvoisin's qualitative observation was similar: most European media were content with a simplistic treatment based on agency dispatches and stereotypes.
+In his view, their convergence around a relatively uniform theme was indicative of the generalisation across the continent of the same image of the Romani, who had become a European-wide reprobate.
+In his view, this trend was in line with the hardening of political discourse on these minorities: a climate devoid of nuance encouraged the press to relay rumours with a single voice.

 On this basis, the analyst compared the British, French and Irish press, illustrating how the use of Romani portrayals varied according to national contexts: